 Hey, you, recruit!
 I need you to go check out this town down the road.
-Apparently, there’s a report of something nasty going on, but more than likely it’s just a pack of wolves.
+There’s a report of something nasty going on, but more than likely, it’s just a pack of wolves.
 Or something, I dunno.
 Go check it out and report back.
 Oh, and don’t forget your sword on the way out.
-Chasm, a procedurally generated (wait, it’s not bad) Metroidvania title that has been in the works for years is finally ready for the world.
+Chasm, a procedurally generated (wait, it’s not bad) Metroidvania title that has been in the works for years, is finally ready for the world.

 Time Played: 40 hours

 Five years ago, a development studio took to Kickstarter to pitch an interesting title.
 In it was the goal of traversing an underground world, a gripping story, and more importantly, killer gameplay.
 That game was supposed to be released in 2014, but as we all know, that didn’t happen.
 Instead, the game had been undergoing change after change.
 To the point where the finished product is what was promised and then some.

 Something bad is happening, you’re sent out to see what’s going on, and it’s all really cliche.
 You make your way to the town and rescue the poor souls that were taken in the night.
 That’s pretty much the story, but you’re not here for that, right?
 No, you’re here for that ever-so-sexy gameplay and even sexier pixel-art. either of which manages to disappoint.
 The game beckons you back to the days of when games weren’t all about the photo-realistic looks and over-the-top gameplay.
 Instead, at the heart of Chasm is a fun combat system.
 Hack and slash your way, while incorporating a back dash to hit and run.
 There’s also a simple RPG level system.
 The more you slay the baddies, the more you power yourself up and the easier it all becomes.